 Moving On Now

 If you are facing fraud or embezzlement charges in Indian County, your first phone call needs to be to a qualified attorney.
-At the SMA Law Group, we understand these charges.
+At SMT Legal, we understand these charges.
 A guilty verdict can mean serious prison time, major fines, and a destroyed reputation that follows you for a lifetime.